IwakuraRein/Nagi/README.md

 ![](./doc/dop.png)

-## Oct-tree
+## Acceleration Structure

-To accelerate the intersection test.
-I divide each model's triangles and store them in oct-tree structures.
+To accelerate the intersection test, at first, I divide each model's triangles and store them in oct-tree structures.
 Then all objects will be passed into the path tracer in an array sorted by their volume.
 The path tracer will perform a depth-first search in the intersection test.

+Then I realized using a bottom-to-top bounding volume hiearchy is more optimal.
+And the stack for DFS consume too much memories so I adopted the [BVH described in PBRT](https://www.pbr-book.org/3ed-2018/Primitives_and_Intersection_Acceleration/Bounding_Volume_Hierarchies) and [the stack-free traversal](https://arxiv.org/abs/1505.06022).

 The triangle intersected with the shortest distance will be recorded.
 If the distance to an object is larger than the last recorded distance to the triangle, all its triangles will be surpassed.

 ## Performance Analysis